Alfresco/tutorials/docs/contract-management/setting-up-permissions.md

 The same goes for the Contract in the “Review” folder.
 Log out again.

-Lastly log in with the user without any group.
+Lastly log in with the user without any group and join the site.

 Since everyone is still a Contributor in the “Contracts” folder  you are still able to upload contracts.
 But editing anything inside the subfolders is now off limits to that user.